 We’ve got some questions to get the conversation started.
 Access the 2017 toolkit here.

 Get the word out

-Share this website with everyone you know, and ask them to share it with everyone they know.
+Share The 100% Project and CFW's report on the status of women and girls in Chicago with everyone you know, and ask them to share it with everyone they know.

 Add your name to our list of supporters

 There’s strength in numbers.
 The more people who express their support for The 100% Project, the closer we are to achieving the goal.